Nirzvi1/FTCApp/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module

 Welcome!
 This is the home of most of the code I wrote for the FIRST Tech Challenge team FIX IT 3491!
+Note that the majority of this code was written with another member on the team.

 ### gamecode
 The gamecode package contains the code that directly operates the robot.
 It relies on the rest of the TeamCode package to work.